codespacehelp/website/workshops/23-24-laser-cutting.md

 Bring your own design (vector or bitmap) if you want to cut something.
 We expect a number of students, so make your design small enough (ideally less than 10x10cm).

+## Costs

+Students are required to pay for the available MDF material used in their projects.
+Of course, you're free to bring your own material.

 ## Next Steps

 - Watch an introduction on [laser cutting / engraving](https://www.youtube.com/watch?v=sdACSB8GH3Y).